maticnetwork/zkevm-docs/docs/zkevm-gas-station.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The goal of **Polygon zkEVM Gas Station** is to provide dApp developers with gas pricing suggestions so they can use it before sending transactions to the **Polygon zkEVM** network.
-The prediction method is modelled after the [Polygon Gas Station](https://wiki.polygon.technology/docs/tools/faucets/polygon-gas-station) but is unique in its own ways.
+The goal of **Polygon zkEVM Gas Station** is to provide dApp developers with gas pricing suggestions so they can use them before sending transactions to the **Polygon zkEVM** network.
+The prediction method is modeled after the [Polygon Gas Station](https://wiki.polygon.technology/docs/tools/faucets/polygon-gas-station) but is unique in its own way.

-Polygon zkEVM Gas Station is currently **deployed on the zkEVM Mainnet Beta and Blueberry Testnet**, where it analyzes recent 1500 transactions and recommends gas price.
+Polygon zkEVM Gas Station is currently **deployed on the zkEVM Mainnet Beta and Blueberry Testnet**, where it analyzes recent 1500 transactions and recommends gas prices.

 ## Usage